POBOROJO/Email-Template-Generator/README.md

 1. Push your code to a Git repository.
 2. Import the project in Vercel.
-3. Add the environment variables in Vercel’s project settings.
+3. Add the environment variables in Vercel's project settings.
 4. Deploy the app and access it at your provided URL.

 ## Security Features